jGleitz/broken-testkit-coverage/README.md

 After executing `./gradlew wrapper --gradle-version 6.4.1`, `./gradlew test jacocoTestReport` does _not_ have these lines in the output and the coverage report shows 100% coverage.

+It also does not happen with Gradle 6.6:

+After executing `./gradlew wrapper --gradle-version 6.6-rc-4`, `./gradlew test jacocoTestReport` does _not_ have these lines in the output and the coverage report shows 100% coverage.

 ## Notes

 This repository requires a Java version ≥ 9.